Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-4.md

 }

 ```
-Account balance is the sum of values of all unspent transaction outputs locked by a account address.
+The account balance is the sum of values of all unspent transaction outputs locked by the account address.

 Let's check our balance after mining the genesis block: